dannyrappleyea/interests/books.md

 * Splintegrate.
 Deborah Teramis Christian.
 * The Best Science Fiction of the Year

+## Not Fiction
+* In Emergency, Break Glass: What Nietzsche Can Teach Us About Joyful Living in a Tech-Saturated World (2022) by Nate Anderson

 ## 2021
 * Machinehood.
 Divya, S.B.
 * Runtime.
 Divya, S. B.